SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Gaining admin access to the message broker

-If you are using a single message broker and used to working with CLI Solace PubSub+ message broker console access, this is still available with standard ssh session from any internet at port 22 by default:
+If you are using a single message broker and are used to working with CLI message broker console access, this is still available with standard ssh session from any internet at port 22 by default:

 ```sh